DrLex0/quake-frogbots/waypoint/README.md

 This may require loading at least partial waypoint data into the waypoint tool, because if the door is too different from the one in `dm6`, you will need to manually add some values to your waypoint code and then rebuild the tool.

 #### Workflow
-1. Assign dm6 door mode to the path that goes from outside to beyond the door.
+1. Assign `dm6 door` mode to the path that goes from outside to beyond the door.
 Enable _one-way mode,_ and select `dm6 door mode` with `V`.
 There must be no path in the other direction.
 You may now want to dump the code with `F1`.

 2. Find the **entity** of the door.
 It will have a marker standing _on top_ of it, which means that for vertical doors, it will likely be inside a wall.
 (In that case it may be good to use `U` to move the marker to the middle of the door, although it will usually work as-is.)
    Enable NOCLIP (`F2`) and closest-marker (`F`) to easily select the marker.
 Then, use `C` to print the marker number.
 In this example, assume it is `m42`.
-Then, add at the end of the dumped waypoint code, before the closing `};`:
+Then, add at the end of the dumped waypoint code, before the closing “`};`”:
    ```
    dm6_door=m42;
    ```
 3. Find the **zone number** of the thing behind the door, which the bot will want to obtain, for instance a mega health.
 If you haven't started assigning zones yet, or it is easy to change them, by all means use zone 1 for this area, because it's the default and then you can skip the following step.
 As noted above, it is _essential_ that the zone behind the door differs from the zone from which the bot will be shooting the door.

-4. If the zone behind the door is not 1, for instance 7 in this example, you must add another piece of code before the closing `};`:
+4. If the zone behind the door is not 1, for instance 7 in this example, you must add another piece of code before the closing “`};`”:
    ```
    door_targetZ=7;
    ```
 5. Now comes the _trickiest part:_ bots need to know when the door is **sufficiently open.** By default, this is when the door has moved _67 units_ from its closed position.
 For doors similar in size and design as the one in `dm6`, this default will work fine.
 If the door is much smaller or larger, or moves differently, you will need to override the `door_open_dist` parameter.
 You could guess, but if you rebuild the waypoint tool with the above parameters added to your waypoint code, you can actually measure inside the tool how far the door has moved.
 To do this, disable Manual Mode (`O`), shoot the door (`MOUSE3` = scroll wheel button), quickly re-enable MM, and press `/` when you think the door is sufficiently open to walk through.
 (Smaller doors usually need to be open all the way.)
 You should then see something like “`dm6_door dist 48.7`.”
-Round down the number (48 in this example), and add before the closing `};`:
+Round down the number (48 in this example), and add before the closing “`};`”:
    ```
    door_open_dist=48;
    ```